 What is Climate Engineering?

-How did CLimate Engineering Emerge?
+How Did Climate Engineering Research Emerge?

-Risks, Unknowns and Challenges
+Risks, Unknowns, and Challenges

 On a basic level, there are technical questions about the costs and feasibility of development and deployment of various technologies, as well as the geophysical processes that they aim to manipulate.
-Given our imperfect knowledge of both the technologies and the climatic system, there are worries about unintended environmental and ecosystem side effects.
-Even if the technologies function as intended, they will not “turn back the clock” from a climate influenced by rising GHG emissions to a previous climate – an engineered climate will be a new and different one.
+Given our imperfect knowledge of both the technologies and the climate system, there are worries about unintended environmental and ecosystem side effects.
+Even if the technologies function as intended, they will not “turn back the clock” from a climate influenced by rising greenhouse gas emissions to a previous climate – an engineered climate will be a new and different one.

 It is still an open question as to whether the risks of climate engineering outweigh the risks of climate change, or how climate engineering might be integrated with existing climate policies.
-Much discussion dwells on how to frame, explore, research, and perhaps even deploy these technologies under conditions of uncertainty- in essence, that decisions on climate engineering have to be made despite the fact that we cannot know the exact unfolding of an engineered climate beforehand, and that it may or may not be more disruptive than the effects of a warming world with rising emissions.
-Indeed, it is likely that we will never retrospectively know which climate version is preferable, given the uncertainty in climate models, the difficulties in detecting and attributing climatic changes, and the resulting difficulty of constructing a convincing counterfactual.
+Much discussion dwells on how to frame, explore, research, and perhaps even deploy these technologies under conditions of high uncertainty – in essence, that decisions on climate engineering have to be made despite the fact that we cannot know the exact unfolding of an engineered climate beforehand, and that it may or may not be more disruptive than the effects of a warming world with rising emissions.
+Indeed, it is likely that we will never retrospectively know which climate is preferable, given the uncertainty in climate models, the difficulties in detecting and attributing climatic changes, and the resulting difficulty of constructing a convincing counterfactual.

-Critical GLobal Discussions
+Critical Global Discussions

 The complexity of the issues associated with engineering the climate presents a challenge for shaping even the most basic research and engagements with the public and policy-makers today.
 It is difficult to predict how the debate on climate engineering will influence – or be influenced by – future developments in technology, the climate system, or the international order.